 McCallum Place is a nationally acclaimed eating disorder treatment center that has helped change the lives of individuals who struggle with anorexia.
-Proudly serving St. Louis, Missouri and Kansas City, McCallum Place is the premier provider of eating disorder treatment for people of all genders age 10 and older.
+Proudly serving St. Louis, Missouri and Kansas City, McCallum Place is the premier provider of eating disorder treatment for adolescents and adults of all genders.

 What is Anorexia: Answers to Common Anorexia Questions